estepona/Python_Spiders/README.md

 - 6 YouTube Trending Videos Analysis
   - collect info of trending videos on YouTube from https://www.youtube.com/feed/trending
   - only collects videos published within 24 hours
-  - in order to get the most precise data, please run the .py file every 15 minutes
+  - in order to get up-to-moment data, please run the .py file every 15 minutes
   - *completed*

 The notes are either in English or 中文.